rochoa85/BILN-converter/README.md

 ## Basics

 The “Boehringer Ingelheim Line Notation” (BILN) is a human-readable line format that can describe even complex peptides containing multiple chemical modifications.
 Similar to HELM and other approaches, BILN connects the high-level line notation and the underlying atomic description with a monomer library.
 A monomer consists of atoms and bonds and can be defined by any chemical structure format (e.g. SMILES or an SD MolBlock).
 It has a unique identifier used in the BILN and one or several attachment points which define the possible connections to adjacent monomers.
-Becuase of that, we allow an easy interconversion between the formats depending of the user needs.
+Because of that, we allow an easy interconversion between the formats depending on the user needs.

 In the following examples, we provide some basic command line codes to convert single or multiple sequences between the two formats.
 The files used are provided within the code